Ghost in the Shell 2: Innocence: Plot

-Batou and Togusa then head for the mansion of Kim, a soldier-turned-hacker with an obsession with dolls.
+Batou and Togusa then head for the former Etorofu Special Economic Zone, where the mansion of Kim, a former soldier-turned-hacker with an obsession with dolls, is located.
 Seemingly dead, Kim soon reveals he "lives" inside the shell of a human-sized marionette, and discusses philosophy with his visitors.
 Kim admits ties to LOCUS SOLUS, divulging that the company has secret headquarters in international waters.
 Warned again by the Major, Batou realizes that Kim has secretly hacked into his and Togusa's e-brains, and is currently trapping them in a false reality.
 Resetting Togusa's brain, Batou subdues Kim, stating he knows Kim hacked his brain in the store.

 Resolved to gather material evidence, Batou infiltrates the LOCUS SOLUS headquarters ship while Togusa remotely hacks its security systems using an unaware Kim as a proxy.
 The ship's security becomes aware of the hacking and retaliates with a virus that fries Kim's cyberbrain.
 Simultaneously, a hidden virus loads a combat program into the production-line gynoids, causing them to attack everyone aboard, easily slaughtering the poorly armed and panicked security force.
 As Batou fights to the ship's center, the Major then appears by controlling a gynoid remotely, helping Batou fight the gynoids and hack the ship's security.

 Taking control of the ship, the Major reveals to Batou the truth about the gynoids.
 Hiring the yakuza to traffic young girls, LOCUS SOLUS duplicated their consciousnesses into the gynoids, giving them human "ghosts" to make them more realistic.
 Batou rescues a young girl from a "ghost dubbing" machine, and she explains that Jack Walkson, having learned the truth about LOCUS SOLUS, promised to save the girls by tampering with the ghosting process.
 This caused the gynoids to murder their owners, allowing Walkson to attract police attention and indirectly kill the yakuza boss.
 Despite Walkson's actions saving the girls, Batou objects that he also victimized the gynoids as well, causing them severe distress by giving them damaged ghosts.
-Having solved the case, Batou asks the Major if she's happy now.
-She responds that she'll always be beside him on the network, then disconnects from the gynoid.
+Having solved the case, Batou asks the Major if she is happy now.
+She responds that she will always be beside him on the network, then disconnects from the gynoid.